hisschemoller/video-edit-3d/README.md

   materials: [], //
   metadata: {},
   object: {}, // 3D object hierarchy, usually with Group as root
-  videos: {} // videos used in this scene
+  assets: {} // videos and images used in this scene
 }
 ```